Mvwestbury/AncientGenomicsWorkshop25/README.md

                           grepl("Spot", data1[,2], ignore.case = TRUE) &
                           grepl("Cave", data1[,3], ignore.case = TRUE), ]

+## OR you can skip this filtering step and compare all results regardless of topology...

 ## Combine the data
 combined_data <- cbind(filtered_data1, filtered_data2)